 It is this document that negotiators use to determine which, if any, benefits you are eligible to receive.
 But, again, a workers’ compensation lawyer can help you by providing counsel on what types of evidence you should request from the doctor.

 When you have reported the incident and obtained a doctor’s report, you may then file your claim.
 A workers’ compensation attorney helps you make sure your claim is accurate and compliant, guaranteeing a smoother process.

-Consider the following workers’ compensation benefits available to Mansfield, NJ residents:
+Consider the following workers’ compensation benefits available to New Jersey residents:

 Lost wages cover any earnings you’d miss out on during your recovery time.
 The coverage lasts the entire period you are out of work and ends when you return.
 You’ll receive weekly payments equal to 70% of your average weekly earnings.
 Additionally, your payout cannot exceed 75% of the Statewide Average Weekly Wage (SAWW), nor can it fall below 20% of it.